 The best way to prevent damage to fruit is to monitor for the adults and to catch them.
-Traps and lures are available from Agralan or similar traps can be made at home.
+Traps and lures are available from Agralan and some other suppliers or similar traps can be made at home.
 More information on trapping including demonstration videos are available from the AHDB.
 Grouping two or three traps together can give better results.
 In cherries, plums, currants, blueberries, raspberries, blackberries and other hybrid berries, it is best to put the traps on the shaded side of the plants.

-In gardens or allotments that border wild areas, copses or woods, place the traps in the fence or border line first as these will catch any SWD living in the natural habitat before they can reach the garden fruit plants.
+In gardens or allotments that border wilder areas, copses or woods, place the traps in the fence or border line first as these will catch any SWD living in the natural habitat before they can reach the garden fruit plants.
 In small fruit plots using several of these traps for monitoring can help to attract adults away from fruits.

 Keep trapping and monitoring until the end of November even if crops have finished to reduce populations for next season.